This competition has now closed.

 Neil Papworth was the first to make a commercial text message when he sent ‘Merry Christmas’, to the head of Vodafone on December 3rd 1992 from a PC within the Vodafone site in Berkshire, UK.
 However, in 1999, for the first time, texts could be sent across different networks and text messaging as we know it began.
 With just over 1 billon text messages sent in the UK in that year, might yours be revealed to have been one of the first?

 Furniture Village will be offering £50 off purchases of £500 or more in each regional store for the earliest verifiable text message from the region.
+That's certainly one way to save a good amount of money on a coffee table or sideboard.

 Start searching in attics, drawers and shoe boxes for your oldest mobile phone and power it up one more time and if you think you might have the oldest verifiable text message then here’s what to do: